 I turned and walked into the street.
 Nothing was stirring around me, like I was alone in a vacuum.
 At least that’s how it felt in the relative safety of the street lights.
 In the shadows just beyond I could barely make out a mass of movements, much like an orchestra preparing to play.

 A scream was carried on the wind.
 I squinted into the distance but couldn’t make out a thing.
 Caution winning out I walked with a steady pace towards the sound.
 Why as humans do we walk toward sounds of danger?
 I mean I know I was doing it, but in the back of my head a voice was letting me know that this was just plain silly.
 Was I going to beat off an attacker with my pajama pants?
 No. There was little I could do anyways, so perhaps I was just being a voyeur.
-After pushing my way through multiple umbras I found myself in a lighted patch of pavement.
-A girl sitting hunched over her legs.

 “Hello,” I ventured, but she didn’t even attempt to acknowledge me.
 “Do you need some assistance?”
 I tried again, immediately realizing how lame it came out of my mouth.
 I didn’t really want to help her.
 Hell, I didn’t even want to be here in the first place.
 I looked around and found no one to be watching.
 She seemed alive enough, right?
 She’d be fine.
 I melted into the shadows and found myself back in another pool of light, much less distressed with people who clearly looked hurt.